 My blog is called Norma Linnet because ‘linnet’ is the English translation of my real surname.
 So, in my case, I picked a pseudonym.

 Brainstorm ideas until you find something that really sounds like you.
-If you can’t come up with anything interesting, why don’t you try using this fun free Blog Name Generator by Satori Studio?
+If you can’t come up with anything interesting, why don’t you try using this smart Blog Name Generator by Satori Studio?
 It’s free and very easy to use.
 All you need to do is typing one or more keywords into the generator box and you’ll get an extensive list of blog name ideas corresponding to .com available domains.

 Free Web Hosting